deadlydog/deadlydog.github.io/_posts/2014-10-17-tell-microsoft-to-fix-the-sql-server-management-studio-connect-to-server-dialog-position.md

 Why they admit that it is a problem and close it as “Won’t Fix” instead of just leaving it open with a low priority is beyond me.

-What’s even more surprising though is that these issues currently have less than 10 upvotes!&#160; Let’s fix that.
+What’s even more surprising though is that these issues currently have less than 10 upvotes!
+Let’s fix that.
 Like many people, I use SSMS daily, and this is easily my biggest beef with it, especially since the fix is so simple (literally 3 clicks on a Windows Forms or WPF app).

 Please go to the following 3 Connect bugs **<u>and up-vote them</u>** so MS reconsiders fixing this.